jim3ma/gota/README.md

   username: gota
   password: gota

+# white list for remote ip
+#whiteips:
+#  - 127.0.0.1/32

 # remote address with port for forwarding traffic
 # suppose you want to speed up you 8080 port
 remote: 127.0.0.1:8080

+# PS: try to enable fast open and pool for speed up connection time

+# fast open in server
+fastopen: true

+# connection pool in server
+pool:
+  enable: false
+  count: 10
+  # sometimes server will close some connections for long idle time,
+  # set keepalive to refresh connections which idle for the special time.
+  # unit: second
+  # 0: do not refresh connections
+  keepalive: 10

 # tunnel listen address with port
 tunnel: